 While Google was previously also provided 3D imagery in Google Maps and Google Earth but the idea behind this concept is for making map search more delightful.

-Right now, company described it is an experiment but it could be easily turn into something that’s more likely an interactive kids version of Google Earth.
-And I think it will be a Fantastic and wow-tastic app especially for kids.
+Right now, the company described it as an experiment but it could be easily turned into something that’s more likely an interactive kids version of Google Earth.